gbctech/starks-node/README.md

 ![test-ui](docs/media/ui_test_interface.jpg)

 There are two ways to get example proof data for verification purpose.
-One is to download some pre-generated [proof data](https://ipfs.io/ipfs/QmbuemBkvXpN1e1goFx5kEtA8RJS2fjyAeqCboNG8vrDfU) from IPFS, unzip and upload the files as specified in each of the four RPC fields.
+One is to download some pre-generated [proof data](https://github.com/gbctech/starks-node/raw/master/docs/proof_example/distaff_proof_example.zip), unzip and upload the files as specified in each of the four RPC fields.
 Then click **Submit RPC call**.
 You should observe "verification passed" as the output.
 This means the proof data, along with other data, have been sent to the Distaff VM in the substrate chain and a verification operation has been successfully performed.

 If you want to generate STARK proof data by yourself, you can clone the [Distaff VM repo](https://github.com/gbctech/distaff), compile it and run some example cases to get the proof data, like so: